lukaszpilat93/Final_Project_2024_Vistula/Self-revision_QA_with_Xbench.md

 -style

 As already indicated in the previous chapters, you will work with several different files that have their own specific requirements in terms of style.
-Before starting your self-revision, please reach out to the "File types - what can you expect" chapter.
+Before starting your self-revision, please reach out to the [File types - what can you expect](File_types - what_can_you_expect.md) chapter.

 -tags